 TreeBaltimore, a mayoral initiative (led by the Baltimore City of Recreation and Parks in partnership with Blue Water Baltimore, the Parks & People Foundation, Baltimore Tree Trust and the Alliance for the Chesapeake Bay), aims to increase the urban tree canopy from 27.4% to 40%.

-The following figures indicate the current value of services provided by Baltimore’s trees:
+Current value of services provided by Baltimore’s trees:

 - $3.3 million a year in energy savings by shading buildings from the summer sun and blocking winter winds.